 Tips to Date Safely

 – Ladies, meeting new friends via an app, it’s cool and fast.
-But don’t forget predators also are using the same app who are only after a sexual encounter and treat female like meat – sorry for being so direct, but it’s true and you should think twice before meeting with a stranger.
+But don’t forget predators also use the same app who are only after a sexual encounter and treat females like meat – sorry for being so direct, but it’s true and you should think twice before meeting with a stranger.

 – Be cautious, and ALWAYS tell a friend where you are going